Origins of suppressed self-diffusion of nanoscale constituents of a complex liquid

-Despite the influence of the extremely bright X-ray pulses on the sample, we are able to disentangle the X-ray induced effects from the intrinsic NC dynamics.
-The decorrelation rates that we extract (\textbf{Figure 3c}) are not due to concentration fluctuations of NCs in the X-ray probe volume since these are $q$-independent contributions that occur on longer time scales (\textbf{Figure S7}) that are normalized out in calculating $C(q,t_1,t_2)$.
-In addition, while the decorrelation rates increase with $\bar{t}$, we follow the process developed via a first principles calculation by Lehmk\"uhler et al. \cite{lehmkuhler_emergence_2020} (see \textbf{Methods}, \textbf{Figures S8, S9}) to approximate the decorrelation rates in the absence of this temperature increase via extrapolation.
-Furthermore, using the $\langle D_\text{eff}^c \rangle$ = 57 $\mu\text{m}^2/$s obtained for the NCs in the colloidal phase, the hydrodynamic diameter predicted through the Einstein-Smoluchowski relation is 6.2 nm.
-This value agrees with DLS (\textbf{Figure S6}) and the lattice constant of solid ordered arrays of the NCs \cite{tanner_enhancing_2024}.
-Finally, we estimate the size of individual liquid droplets to be $\sim$30 times larger than the individual NCs (\textbf{Figure S10}).
-Thus, the measured liquid-phase decorrelation rates are much too fast to be due to bulk motion of liquid droplets (\textbf{Figure 3c}, dashed red curve).
+Despite the influence of the extremely bright X-ray pulses on the sample, we disentangle the X-ray induced effects from the intrinsic NC dynamics.
+While we cannot rule out beam-induced effects on the dynamics that occur without a structural signature, the extracted decorrelation rates (\textbf{Figure 3c}) are not due to NCs exiting the X-ray probe volume via convection or evaporation since those are $q$-independent contributions that occur on longer timescales (SI "Time-dependent heating" and \textbf{Figure S7}).
+In addition, while the decorrelation rates increase with $\bar{t}$, we follow the process developed by Lehmk\"uhler et al. \cite{lehmkuhler_emergence_2020} (see \textbf{Methods}, \textbf{Figures S8, S9}) to approximate decorrelation rates in the absence of this temperature increase via extrapolation.
+Furthermore, using the $\langle D_\text{eff}^c \rangle$ = 41 $\mu\text{m}^2/$s obtained for the colloidal-phase NCs, the hydrodynamic diameter predicted through the Einstein-Smoluchowski relation is 8.6 nm.
+This value agrees with DLS (\textbf{Figure S6}) and the lattice constant of solid ordered arrays of the NCs \cite{tanner_enhancing_2025}.
+Finally, we estimate the size of individual liquid droplets to be $\sim$30$\times$ larger than individual NCs (\textbf{Figure S10}).
+Thus, the measured liquid-phase decorrelation rates are much too fast to arise from bulk liquid droplet motion (\textbf{Figure 3c}, dashed red curve).